Drift-Diffusion Matching: Embedding dynamics in latent manifolds of asymmetric neural networks: Recurrent neural networks with target latent dynamics

 We stack our time-series into the matrix $\mathbf{U} \in \mathbb{R}^{n \times T}$ and center it, $\mathbf{X} = \mathbf{U} - \bar{\mathbf{u}}$, where

 This is equivalent to choosing $\bm{\mu}=\bm{0}$.
 Next, we take the singular value decomposition (SVD) of $\mathbf{X}$.
 For long trajectories, it is more efficient to compute the covariance matrix, $\Theta = \mathbf{X}\mathbf{X}^{\top}$, and compute its eigendecomposition.
-Assuming that the dynamics are exactly constrained to the subspace, then this matrix will have $k$ non-zero eigenvalues, whose eigenvectors form the columns of $\Psi$, which we call \textit{principal components} (PCs), and where we order the columns by decreasing eigenvalue magnitude, $\{\lambda_1,...,\lambda_k\}$ and $\lambda_j = 0$ for $j \in \{k+1,...,n\}$.
-The zero eigenvalues correspond to the directions orthogonal to the subspace, in which the dynamics do not evolve.
+Assuming that the dynamics are exactly constrained to the subspace, then this matrix will have $k$ non-zero eigenvalues, whose eigenvectors form the columns of $\Psi$, which we call \textit{principal components} (PCs), and where we order the columns by decreasing eigenvalue magnitude, $\{\lambda_1,...,\lambda_k\}$ and $\lambda_j = 0$ for $j \in \{k+1,...,n\}$.\footnote{The covariance matrix is symmetric positive semi-definite and thus has only non-zero eigenvalues.} The zero eigenvalues correspond to the directions orthogonal to the subspace in which the dynamics do not evolve.
 For noisy data, these eigenvalues are non-zero but very small.
-In this case, the dimension of the subspace, $k$, can be approximately identified by considering the \textit{proportion of the variance explained} by each PC, $\vartheta_l = \lambda_l/\sum_{j=1}^n\lambda_j$, where we `cut-off' after $k$ components, if $\sum_{j=1}^k \vartheta_j> c$, where $c$ is a threshold e.g. $c=0.7$ \cite{Vidal2016generalisedpca}.
-We then project the time-series to obtain the parameterisation, $\bm{\upsilon} = \Psi^{\top}\mathbf{X}$.
-Panels $a-b)$ of Fig. \ref{fig: pca} show the traces and phase-space dynamics of the 3 non-trivial PCs for a trajectory from the 512-neuron RNN trained to embed the LA.
+In this case, the dimension of the subspace, $k$, can be approximately identified by considering the \textit{proportion of the variance explained} by each PC, $\vartheta_l = \lambda_l/\sum_{j=1}^n\lambda_j$, where we `cut-off' after $k$ components, if $\sum_{j=1}^k \vartheta_j> c$, where $c$ is a threshold, e.g. $c=0.7$ \cite{Vidal2016generalisedpca}.
+We then project the time-series to obtain the parametrisation, $\bm{\upsilon} = \Psi^{\top}\mathbf{X}$.
+Panels $a-b)$ of Fig.~\ref{fig: pca} show the traces and phase-space dynamics of the 3 non-trivial PCs for a trajectory from the 512-neuron RNN trained to embed the L.

 Given $\Gamma$ and $\mathbf{b}$, we can find the affine transformation that turns $\bm{\upsilon}(t)$ to $\mathbf{y}(t)$.
-We can solve $\Gamma \Xi = \Psi$ and $\Gamma \bm{\chi} = \bar{\mathbf{u}} + \mathbf{b}$ as a least-squares problem, and apply the transformation $\mathbf{y}(t) = \Xi \bm{\upsilon}(t) + \bm{\chi}$, to obtain the original parametrisation, as shown in Panel $c)$ of Fig. \ref{fig: pca}.
+We can solve $\Gamma \Xi = \Psi$ and $\Gamma \bm{\chi} = \bar{\mathbf{u}} + \mathbf{b}$ as a least-squares problem, and apply the transformation $\mathbf{y}(t) = \Xi \bm{\upsilon}(t) + \bm{\chi}$, to obtain the original parametrisation, as shown in Panel $c)$ of Fig.~\ref{fig: pca}.